Drug information provided by: IBM Micromedex

 This medicine can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor immediately if you or your child think you are getting an infection or if you get a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

-Olanzapine may cause drowsiness, trouble with thinking, trouble with controlling body movements, or trouble with your vision.
+Olanzapine may cause drowsiness, trouble with thinking, trouble with controlling body movements, or trouble with your vision, which may lead to falls, fractures or other injuries.
 Make sure you know how you react to this medicine before you drive, use machines, or do other jobs that require you to be alert, well-coordinated, or able to think or see well.

 This medicine may make it more difficult for your body to cool down.
 It might reduce how much you sweat.
 Your body could get too hot if you do not sweat enough.
 If your body gets too hot, you might feel dizzy, weak, tired, or confused.
 You might vomit or have an upset stomach.
 Do not get too hot while you are exercising.
 Avoid places that are very hot.
 Call your doctor if you are too hot and can not cool down.